Peel Hunt Reaffirms Buy Rating for Restaurant Group (LON:RTN)

-Peel Hunt restated their buy rating on shares of Restaurant Group (LON:RTN) in a research report report published on Tuesday, Digital Look reports.
+Peel Hunt reissued their buy rating on shares of Restaurant Group (LON:RTN) in a research note published on Tuesday, LSE.Co.UK reports.
 Peel Hunt currently has a GBX 100 ($1.31) price objective on the stock.

 The Restaurant Group plc operates restaurants and pub restaurants in the United Kingdom.
 Its brands include Frankie & Benny's, Chiquito, Coast to Coast, Brunning & Price, Garfunkel's, Firejacks, Wagamama, and Joe's Kitchen.
 The company also operates TRG concessions that provide table service, counter service, sandwich shops, pubs, and bars.